Hybrid Quantum Error Correction and Mitigation by Purification: Local anisotropic errors

 We also consider approximate twirling, where only a fraction of the full $3^M$ Clifford gates is applied.
 Figure \ref{fig:combined_fidelity_logical_error_subsetTwirl_deph} shows results for local dephasing with only $20\%$ twirling applied for $M=1$ and $M=5$ (rounded up to a whole number of gates); the applied twirling gates are randomly selected from the total set of $3^M$ options.
 Figure \ref{fig:combined_fidelity_logical_error_subsetTwirl_deph}(a)(b) shows the fidelity evolution as a function of error and purification cycles for $ M = 5 $.
 Similarly to the global and local depolarizing channels (see Figs. \ref{fig:onequbitrec} and \ref{fig:combined_fidelity_logical_error_depol}), the fidelity follows an exponential decay that saturates to a finite value for the physical error values shown.
-As before, increasing the code size reduces the logical error rate (\ref{gammadef}).
+As before, increasing the purification depth, or equivalently the number of copies $N=2^\ell$, reduces the effective logical error rate (\ref{gammadef}).

-Figure \ref{fig:combined_fidelity_logical_error_subsetTwirl_deph}(c)(d) shows the logical error rate $ \gamma_L $ as a function of the physical error rate $ p $.
-For $M=1$, approximate twirling here does not change anything from the untwirled case, as it corresponds to only applying a single Clifford gate; this simply rotates the dephasing axis but does not make the noise channel any less anisotropic.
-Hence, the crossover is $p_{\mathrm{th}}=0.5$, identical to pure dephasing without twirling as shown in Fig~\ref{fig:combined_fidelity_logical_error_pure_deph}(c).
-For $ M= 5$, the crossover yields an approximate error threshold $0.7 < p_{\mathrm{th}} \lesssim 0.8$.
-For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the logical error rate $\gamma_L$, reflecting that each PQEC cycle yields a net purification gain that slows logical error accumulation over time.
+Figure \ref{fig:combined_fidelity_logical_error_subsetTwirl_deph}(c)(d) shows the effective logical error rate $ \gamma_L $ as a function of the physical error rate $ p $.
+For $M=1$, approximate twirling here does not change anything from the untwirled case, as it corresponds to only applying a single Clifford gate; on average, this simply rotates the dephasing axis but does not make the noise channel any less anisotropic.
+Hence, the crossover is $p_{\mathrm{th}}=0.5$, identical to pure dephasing without twirling, as shown in Fig~\ref{fig:combined_fidelity_logical_error_pure_deph}(c).
+For $ M= 5$, the crossover is consistent with the PQES error threshold $p_{\mathrm{th}} \sim 0.75$.
+For $p<p_{\mathrm{th}}$, increasing the number of purification rounds $\ell$ substantially suppresses the effective logical error rate $\gamma_L$, reflecting that each PQES cycle yields a net purification gain that slows logical error accumulation over time.
 As $p\to p_{\mathrm{th}}$, the marginal benefit of increasing $\ell$ diminishes, and progressively larger $\ell$ is required to maintain a small effective decay rate.
 For $p> p_{\mathrm{th}}$, adding additional purification rounds produces a worse result, characteristic of the error rate being over the threshold.